jasmineRepo/HotellingsLaw/README.md

 The timing of event is as follow: in each period,

-1. households locate which stores is currently the closest,
+1. households locate which store is currently the closest,
-2. firms know their current revenue, that is the number of consumers if they remain in the same spot (1), and compute the revenue they would have if they were to move to the eight patches around — assuming the other stores remain at their current place.
-It eventually moves to the location that yields the highest revenue,
+2. firms know their current revenue, that is the number of consumers if they remain in the same spot (1), and compute the revenue they would have if they were to move to the eight nearest-neighbour places — assuming the other firms remain at their current place.
+The firm eventually moves to the location that yields the highest revenue,
 3. households consume based on the final location of the stores (demand is perfectly inelastic).

 ## Results

-As in the original model, a stable equilibrium exists only for duopoly, in which case it is located at the middle of the plane.
-For all number of stores greater than two, firms keep changing their location.
+As in the original model, a stable equilibrium exists only for a duopoly, in which case it is located at the middle of the plane.
+For all numbers of firms greater than two, firms keep changing their location.
 Occasionally, when two firms bump into each other, unstable equilibria emerge, with these two (or more) firms following each other for a while, before eventually separating.

 ## References